ttoleung/packrpm/README.md

 PACKAGE RPM Build
 =================

 This repository stores the RPM specifications to build software or libraries.
+Read basics of how to paackage RPM: https://www.ibm.com/developerworks/library/l-rpm1/

 Guideline
 ------------------